Eva Smolková-Keulemansová: Early life

 Smolková-Keulemansová was born on 27 April 1927 in Prague, Czechoslovakia (now the Czech Republic) to a Jewish family.
 She had a normal childhood in Czechoslovakia as an only child to her parents Alice and Oskar.
 She finished primary school and had started grammar school but was taken out of school by her father after anti-Jewish laws started applying to grammar schools.
 She was employed at various Jewish workshops after leaving school.

 The Holocaust

 On 6 March 1943, Eva and her parents were transported to the Theresienstadt Ghetto in Terezín, where her father was separated from her and her mother.
 In Terezín, she worked in agriculture, so she was able to go into the ghetto and managed to make contact with her father.
-In December 1943, she and her mother were transferred to Auschwitz concentration camp, where she stayed until June 1944.
+In December 1943, she and her mother were transferred to the Auschwitz concentration camp, where she stayed until June 1944.
 After six months of horrible conditions at Auschwitz, Eva and her mother were unexpectedly recognized as able to work and were relocated to the Dessauer Ufer camp of the Neuengamme concentration camp in Hamburg, where she experienced better conditions.
 Her final transport was without her mother to Bergen-Belsen concentration camp in April 1945, which was liberated the same month.